erikwatson/erikwatson/README.md

 You can read more about me and my work on [my website](http://erikwatson.me).

 #### Games

-  - [Sky Panda](https://bumblebirds.itch.io/sky-panda) - 30 levels of adorable, but challenging panda platforming
+  - [Sky Panda](https://bumblebirds.itch.io/sky-panda) - 30 levels of adorable, but extremely challenging panda platforming.
+High effort.
   - [Velocity Wings](https://bumblebirds.itch.io/velocity-wings) - What if Flappy Bird was based on Sonic instead of Mario?
+Surprisingly popular game jam game.

 #### Tools

-  - [Bramble](https://github.com/erikwatson/Bramble) - A javascript library to help create small browser based games
+  - [Snowfall](https://github.com/erikwatson/snowfall.js) - A highly configurable and beautiful snow effect.
-  - [Level Editor](https://github.com/erikwatson/Level-Editor) - An optional editor to create Bramble games
+  - [Snowfall Editor](https://erikwatson.github.io/snowfall-editor/) - An editor to help you easily create custom snow effects in Snowfall.
-  - [Snowfall](https://github.com/erikwatson/snowfall.js) - A snow effect for websites with a [visual config editor](https://erikwatson.github.io/snowfall-editor/)
+  - [Bramble](https://github.com/erikwatson/Bramble) - A creative coding library.